Sexually Transmitted Infections

 Types of tests

 Most tests require a urine, swab or blood sample.
+Your nurse will ask about your sexual activities to help you decide what tests you should get.
 Results of these tests may take one to two weeks.

 Preventing sexually transmitted infections

-Use condoms and dental dams for all sexual acts (oral, vaginal and anal sex).
+Condoms and dental dams for oral, vaginal and anal sex.
 Make sure the condom or dental dam is being used correctly before there is any contact between bodies.

-Free condoms are available at the St. Catharines sexual health centre.
-No appointment needed.
+Free condoms are available at all sexual health centre locations.
+No appointment is needed for picking up condoms.